dangitrp/medical-rp-guide/README.md

 ## Contributions

-For those who would like to make contribuitons to this guide, the plan with this is to keep the documents under Hospital and Ambulatory Services at an extremely basic level.
+For those who would like to make contribuitons to this guide, the plan with this is to keep the documents at an extremely basic level.
 Don't stress too much about a specific name of a medication.
 Simply stating "Push an antibiotic through an IV" or "Administer a local anasthetic" or "Apply antibiotic ointment" is perfectly acceptable.

 ### Expectations for Documentation
 - Follow the KISS Method when writing documentation (Keep it simple, stupid!)